Ukraine scores late in extra time, beats Sweden at Euro 2020 | Sports-Games

 - Canada

-Ukraine reached the round of 16 at the European Championship with worst record of the advancing teams.
+Ukraine had reached the round of 16 at the European Championship with two losses and the worst record of the advancing teams.

 And now the quarterfinals, too.

-Ukraine eliminated previously unbeaten Sweden 2-1 on Tuesday with a goal in stoppage time at the end of extra time.
+Ukraine eliminated previously unbeaten Sweden 2-1 on Tuesday with a goal in stoppage time at the end of extra time from a player who was left on the bench for the entire group stage.
 Substitute Artem Dovbyk stooped low to guide a header from Oleksandr Zinchenko's cross past goalkeeper Robin Olsen.

-Ukraine coach Andriy Shevchenko ran down the sideline to celebrate a goal that sends his team to Rome to face England on Saturday.
+Ukraine's greatest ever forward, current coach Andriy Shevchenko, ran down the sideline to celebrate his players, who will now head to Rome to face England on Saturday.

-Zinchenko had given Ukraine the lead in the 27th minute when he rifled in a low shot set up by a crafty pass from captain Andriy Yarmolenko.
-Emil Forsberg's deflected shot in the 43rd minute equalized for Sweden.
-It was his fourth goal of the tournament.
+Zinchenko also scored a goal on a day when Manchester City teammate Raheem Sterling got one in England's 2-0 win over Germany.
+Zinchenko gave Ukraine the lead in the 27th minute when he rifled in a low shot set up by a crafty pass from captain Andriy Yarmolenko.
+Emil Forsberg's deflected shot from outside the area in the 43rd minute equalized for Sweden.
+It was his fourth goal at Euro 2020, but a tournament lead-tying fifth eluded him in the second half despite curling shots off the post and the crossbar.

-Forsberg then had shots hit the post and the crossbar as Sweden created more chances in the second half.

-The momentum shifted in extra time when Sweden defender Marcus Danielson was sent off in the 98th minute for following through on a challenge with a raised boot on substitute Artem Besedin.
+''It's a very bitter defeat,” Sweden coach Janne Andersson said.
+“In the second half we had four really great chances.
+It felt like we would score eventually.''
+Andersson cited the momentum shift in extra time when Sweden defender Marcus Danielson was sent off in the 98th minute for following through on a challenge with a raised boot on substitute Artem Besedin.

+The Ukrainians had needed a favor from Sweden just to advance after losing two group games and having a negative goal difference.
+After losing to Austria last week, Ukraine would have been out if Poland had beaten Sweden two days later.
+Sweden won that game 3-2 with Forsberg scoring twice.

+Neither team had ever won a knockout game at a European Championship in a combined eight previous tournaments.
+Both often-cautious teams played more freely in a wide-open 90 minutes, trying to seize a chance for a deep run in the arguably weaker half of the draw.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)